-The Society is occasionally contacted by trainees and training employers seeking guidance on whether a training contract can be terminated by reason of redundancy.
+These are difficult times for both trainees and their employers.
+As a result of the economic downturn, the Society has been contacted by a large number of trainees and training employers seeking guidance on whether a training contract can be terminated by reason of redundancy.